 - For UE receiving MBS traffic moving from one RAN node to another in CM-CONNECTED and RRC-CONNECTED state, handover procedure with MB context shall be supported by UE and network.

-- When MBS session is released, the N3 transport of the 5GC shared MBS delivery method is released and the radio resource associated with the MBS QoS Flows are released, or the N3/N9 transport of the 5GC Individual MBS traffic delivery method is released and the radio resource associated with the QoS Flows are released.
+- When an MBS session is released, the N3 transport of the 5GC shared MBS delivery method is released and the radio resource associated with the MBS QoS Flows are released, or the N3/N9 transport of the 5GC Individual MBS traffic delivery method is released and the radio resource associated with the QoS Flows are released.

 Editor's note: Whether an MBS session deactivation and activated is supported relies on RAN WG feedback.

+- For broadcast services, the followings are different aspects from the multicast services above:

+- The broadcast session model is depicted in Figure 8.1.2-1(excluding the dotted line).

+- For broadcast service MBS Session ID has the TMGI type.

+- 5GC Individual MBS traffic delivery method is not supported, but unicast delivery can be used via transaction between UE and AF so that when the UE moves in non-MBS support NG-RAN nodes UE may switch to unicast delivery and receive the broadcast traffic via transactions with AF.

+- Session join and leave operations are not involved for broadcast services.

+- The MB-SMF shall support selection of AMF during transport session establishment.

 Editor's note: This list of conclusions is non-exhaustive.